yumaloop/old-jekyll-blog-site/about.md

 * Part-time Job
    * Data Engineer Internship, [DATAWISE, inc.](https://www.datawise.co.jp/) (Apr.
 2020 - Present)
-      > I've been working on analyzing the location information of NTT docomo users.
+      > I've been working on analyzing the GPS data of mobile phone users.
    * R&D Internship, [ARAYA, inc.](https://www.araya.org) (Jul.
 2018 - Mar.
 2020)
       > I was engaged in the R&D project for the computational cost of the Deep Neural Nets.
 I've surveyed related papers and conducted some PoC implementations and experiments on it.
    * Web Engineer Internship, [PASTURE, INC.](https://corp.pasture.biz/) (Jul.
 2017 - Mar.
 2018)